How to Repair a "Not Recognized", Malfunctioned USB Flash Drive

 How to Repair a "Broken" USB Stick - Video

 How to Recover Data/Files from a USB Flash Drive

-If your device is damaged beyond repair, you may have to concentrate only on recovering the data.
-Some conditions that can make your device dead include: damaged circuit board (blown resistors/capacitors, lifted pads, damaged NANDs and broken crystal oscillator), damaged controller chip and unresponsive drive.
+If your pen stick is damaged beyond repair, you may have to concentrate only on recovering the data.
+Some conditions that can make your gadget dead include: damaged circuit board (blown resistors/capacitors, lifted pads, damaged NANDs and broken crystal oscillator), damaged controller chip and unresponsive drive.

 Recovering data from a flash disk is a complicated task.
 You may have to a hire an expert to do the job for you, but read the following steps to see if you can do it own your own.

 - Get recovery software and a NAND reader that supports the drive’s controller type.
 Look on the controller chip to know the exact type, but be careful when examining the chip to avoid damaging the PCB board and NAND.

 - Carefully separate the NANDs from the PCB using a precision soldering iron.

 - Place the NANDs on the data recovering tool, which consists of NANDs readers, and you will be able to recover the files.